Jaytee556/keyword_Research_And_Analysis/README.md

 # Keyword_Research_And_Analysis
-This projects involves making use of Google Keyword planner to search for keywords relevant to a product called "AI VIDEO GENERATOR" and analysis were performed to show the level of relevance of the keyword based on search volume, competition (either low, medium or high) as well as the region (globally or to a specific country).
+This project involves using Google Keyword Planner to search for keywords relevant to a product called "AI VIDEO GENERATOR."
+Analysis was performed to show the level of relevance of the keyword based on search volume, competition (either low, medium, or high), and region (globally or to a specific country).

+1. The keywords were grouped into classes.
+2. The search volume, growth, relevance, competition, and region were gathered.
+3. The top keywords were gathered based on the ones with the highest search volume
+4. Article names were created using the top keywords to get more traffic.
+5. Competitive analysis was carried out on the keywords.

 Tools Used are:
 - Google keyword planner